SRT Tomahawk: Group 1

 The Tomahawk Group 1 (labelled the Tomahawk Gr.
 1 in Brand Central of Gran Turismo Sport) is the prototype racing version of the Tomahawk, and also the alternate to the GTS-R, built to compete along with other LMP1 prototypes.
 "Group 1" is the second-highest racing level of the Gran Turismo Sport game, and is the class belonging to sports prototypes and high-end Vision Gran Turismo race cars, and is the reason why this Tomahawk uses the name.
 The V10 engine is reduced to 693 hp.
 The weight is the heaviest out of all Tomahawk models, at 950 kg, therefore setting the power-to-weight ratio to 729 horsepower per ton (despite the lack of a pneumatic drive system).

 The Group 1 Tomahawk's aerodynamic body kit is reminiscent of modern Le Mans prototypes, with a multi-element fixed wing, dive planes, and a vertical stabilizer, although the GTS-R's body shape has been carried over.
 The Group 1 is also the only rear-wheel-drive car of the series, to meet modern prototype regulations.

 Tomahawk X

 The Tomahawk X (labelled the Tomahawk Technology in Brand Central of Gran Turismo Sport) is the extreme version of the Tomahawk, built solely to push boundaries and cross thresholds.
 The "X" in the name means "Experimental".
 The V10 engine is set at 2168 hp and 898 lbft of torque.
 Combined with the pneumatic system, set at 422 horsepower, the X's total output is 2586 hp.
 The weight has increased from the GTS-R at 749 kg, mostly due to the fact the car has extra aerodynamic parts.
 With all of these specifications, this gives for an extreme power-to-weight ratio of 3,452 horsepower per ton.
+In game the car has a top speed of over 400 mph and is able to lap the Nürburgring Nordschleife in around 3 minutes average.

 As mentioned before, the vehicle's body now has nine control surfaces, including four panels located above the wheels, two "rudder" panels aft of the rear wheels, and the dual-element rear wing as seen in the GTS-R.